JohnboyJovi/study-framework-wiki/HowToUse.md

 If you want to reorder phases just pull them (1) to another location, since new phases can only be added at the end.
 (Additionally, you can also rearrange them in the json file while the Editor is closed, it will be reloaded on startup)

 ## Further Setup Options
+* You can specify independet varaibles that can be asked for at the startup or that can be updated during execution (via ``USFParticipant``) if needed.
 * There are some options with regard to fading between conditions:\
 ![image](uploads/6873bcb8e81e35a6f8a382de8f9f03b3/image.png)
 * There are also some options for configuring the experimenter view (HUD) and potentially showing it on a second window/screen when running experiments in desktop mode:\